Falk School of Sustainability

 Michael H. Finewood Ph.D.

-Assistant Professor of Sustainability, Falk School of Sustainability
+Assistant Professor of Geography and Sustainability, Falk School of Sustainability

 Hometown : Charlotte, NC

 Joined Chatham : 2011

 Academic Areas of Interest

 Political ecology, economic geography, critical theory, sustainability, water, climate change, environmental governance, and spatial analysis.

 Michael Finewood is a human geographer and political ecologist with research and teaching interests in environmental governance, water, and sustainability in the Global North, with explicit attention to critical geographies and justice.
 As a social scientist who focuses on human/environment issues, Dr. Finewood uses qualitative methods to research environmental perception and decision-making in a range of contexts.
 He has conducted research on the social and ecological impacts of coastal development in South Carolina, sea level rise in Virginia, and the water-energy nexus in Pennsylvania.
 His current work centers on urban stormwater governance in Pittsburgh and perceptions of climate change in western PA.

 - Ph.D., Geography, University of South Carolina (Columbia, SC), 2010

 - M.A., Anthropology, University of South Carolina (Columbia, SC), 2005